localvoid/ivi/packages/ivi/README.md

 // dynamic properties that also used as a reference for insertBefore operation
 // will share the same slots, there won't be any duplicated references. type STemplate = SNode1<VTemplate, Node[]>;
-// Dynamic lists don't have any additional state. type SList = SNode1<VList, null>;
+// Dynamic lists doesn't have any additional state. type SList = SNode1<VList, null>;
 // Components are using State Nodes with 2 state slots. type SComponent = SNode2<